The-Marcy-Lab-School/breakthrough-unit-3/lesson-2-reusable-and-class-based-components/practice/short-response.md

 ### Directions: Type out your response directly under each prompt.

-1. What is the purpose of the constrctor in the following code snippet from <ClassBasedForm/>:
+1. What is the purpose of the constrctor in the following code snippet from a class based component:

 ```javascript
     constructor(props) {